-This round of BHBH Program funding is intended to support Tribal entities in planning or implementation efforts that address the most appropriate and immediate bridge housing strategies for their communities while adhering to best practices and using funds as allowable.
+This round of BHBH Program funding is intended to support eligible applicants in planning or implementation efforts that address the most appropriate and immediate bridge housing strategies for their communities while adhering to best practices and using funds as allowable.

 The BHBH Program application uses a fillable form on an online application portal hosted by SurveyMonkey Apply.
-Before beginning the application, please review this RFA and the additional information and application questions in Attachment A (Track 1: Planning Grant) or Attachment B (Track 2: Implementation Grant).
+Before beginning the application, please review this entire RFA and the additional information and application questions in Attachment A (Track 1:

+Planning Grant) or Attachment B (Track 2: Implementation Grant).
 To complete the required budget, please follow the budget instructions accompanying the application questions.
-Use the Excel template available on the BHBH Program website and upload the budget and budget narrative to the application portal.
+Use the Excel template available online and upload the budget and budget narrative to the application portal.

-You will be able to upload documents, including the required organizational chart, budget, budget narrative, and signed attestation, as well as any other necessary supporting documentation, to SurveyMonkey Apply.
+You will be able to upload documents, including the required organizational chart, budget, budget narrative, and signed attestation, as well as any other necessary supporting documentation, to the application portal.
 An email confirming receipt of the complete application will be sent within 24 hours of submission.